elear/I-D/for-the-users/draft.md

 IETF work in {{why}}, and how that is done in {{how}}.

-# What Are "End Users"? {#who}
+# Who Are "End Users"? {#who}

-In this document, "end users," means non-technical users whose activities IETF protocols are designed to support, sometimes indirectly.
-Thus, the end user of a protocol to manage routers is not a router administrator; it is the people using the network that the router operates within.
+In this document, "end users," means the billions of people whose activities IETF protocols are designed to support, sometimes indirectly.
 An end user could be an individual, or it could be a collection of them; whether that be a social movement, a business, or a government that represents a large number of people.
+An end user might be a doctor using an IP-enabled X-Ray machine, or a first responder with other first responders in an emergency, or a student practicing a foreign language.
+An end user might be the home owner using an Internet-enabled security system, or the people who run a large financial institution.
+We are all, in one way or another, end users.

+While those who build and operate networks and services are users to, our focus is on those to whom we deliver these network functions, and not ourselves.

-That said, end users are not necessarily a homogenous group; often, but not always, interactions on the Internet are characterised by a seller/buyer, publisher/reader, or service provider/consumer relationship.
+End users are not necessarily a homogenous group; often, but not always, interactions on the Internet are characterised by a seller/buyer, publisher/reader, or service provider/consumer relationship.

-Also, it's important to note that even though we use the term "user" here, this does not necessarily denote a passive relationship with the Internet; someone producing content, selling goods or providing a service is equally a user of the Internet.
+End users do not always have a necessarily have a passive relationship with the Internet;
+someone producing content, selling goods or providing a service is equally a user of the Internet.
 The emphasis here is on "end" -- as in endpoint {{?RFC3724}}.

 Similarly, a person whose interests we need to consider might not directly be an end-user of a specific system connected to the Internet.
 For example, if a child is using a browser, the